john-james-ai/valuation/notes/eda.md

 - **Visualization:** Create Bar Chart of Average YoY Sales Growth for the years in the training set

 #### Store Sales Growth
 **YoY Sales Growth (%):** This is the Same-Store Sales Growth calculation applied to each individual store.
-It shows which locations are expanding their customer base and sales volume.
+It shows which filepaths are expanding their customer base and sales volume.
 To visualize create the following tables:
 - Top 10 Stores by YoY Sales Growth (%)
 - Bottom 10 Stores by YoY Sales Growth (%)